Danielle Brooks’ Brooklyn Brownstone Gets an Ethnic Vibe

-The job went smoothly start to finish.
-“We honestly didn’t face a lot of challenges with this project,” Hays said.
+The job went smoothly from start to finish.
+“We honestly didn’t face a lot of challenges with this project,” Jeanine said.
 “A big reason for that was having an excellent team.
 We had incredible communication with the Sweeten team; they were committed to the plan and worked hard to make things go smoothly.”
 The biggest challenge may have been choosing the exact height of the sconces for the bedroom, when the bed Danielle had chosen had not yet been delivered.
-Planning and attention to detail by the contractors took care of this issue without a problem, according to Hays.
+Planning and attention to detail by the contractors took care of this issue without a problem, according to Jeanine.

 Thank you, Danielle, for sharing your home Sweeten home!

 LIVING ROOM RESOURCES: Paint in Overcast: C2 Paint.
 Forest Green Samara sofas: World Market.
 Silk dupioni drapery: The Shade Store.
 AphroChic Amur table lamp: Dounia Home.
 Artwork: Saint and Miss NoHo pieces by Brent Rosenberg.